 We terminated our agreement with Dong Fang Xi Mei.
 Pursuant to a termination agreement dated July 5, 2010 with Dong Fang Xi Mei, we and Dong Fang Xi Mei terminated our exclusive web promotion technical service contract, effective July 5, 2010, and on July 16, 2010, the commitment deposit we had paid to the Hainan property developer specified by Dong Fang Xi Mei was repaid to us by Dong Fang Xi Mei.
 Dong Fang Xi Mei terminated its engagement as the exclusive sales agent of the Hainan project of the Hainan property developer and no longer has any role in the Hainan project.
 The Hainan property developer subsequently selected Wei Ye as its exclusive sales agent.
 Wei Ye is a Beijing-based real estate sales agent that is not related to us.
 We have subsequently entered into an exclusive web promotion technical service contract with Wei Ye, and as part of the arrangement, we have agreed to provide a commitment deposit of up to RMB50 million (US\$7.6 million) to Wei Ye, although the exact amount is subject to further negotiation between us and Wei Ye.
 After Wei Ye replaced Dong Fang Xi Mei, Wei Ye requested a larger commitment deposit of up to RMB50 million as it expected potentially higher spending on online marketing services in Hainan as property developers in Hainan may attempt to offset the impact of the government's tightening measures on the Hainan property market by strengthening their marketing campaigns.
-After our evaluation, we believe an increase in the commitment deposit to up to RMB50 million, although the final amount remains subject to negotiations between us and Wei Ye.
+After our evaluation, we believe an increase in the commitment deposit amount is justified to secure this business opportunity for us and we agreed to potentially increase the amount of the commitment deposit to up to RMB50 million, although the final amount remains subject to negotiations between us and Wei Ye.
 We do not expect to receive any security or interest on the commitment deposit to be paid to Wei Ye.
-See "-Other Related Party Transactions."
+See " -Other Related Party Transactions."